YLuchaninov/PolicyLine/README.md

 ```
 ## Example

-An example of project implementation can be found in [repository] (https://github.com/YLuchaninov/PolicyLine-demo).
+An example of project implementation can be found in [repository](https://github.com/YLuchaninov/PolicyLine-demo).

 ## Security